EMI options: Top 10 mistakes uncovered on an exit – and how to avoid them

 Employees who exercise share options that fully qualify for EMI option status will enjoy capital gains tax treatment on all growth in the value of their option shares above their market value at grant, and have a better chance at qualifying for Business Asset Disposal Relief (a 10% tax rate) on that gain than other shareholders.

-However, the EMI option legislation is renowned for its long list of traps for the unwary.
+However, the EMI option legislation is renowned for its long list of qualifying conditions and its many traps for the unwary.
 Any mistakes will almost inevitably be brought up when employees come to exercise them on a company sale, during a rigorous due diligence process by the buyer.
 Uncertainty around the tax treatment of EMI options will lead to complications in the sale process and potentially unexpected tax liabilities for the option holders.

 Here are ten issues that we most commonly see when carrying out due diligence on EMI options just before a company sale (Sale), and some tips for avoiding them.